 This Democratic maneuver to position increased healthcare options for Americans as killing sick people is just one more tactic for a party that is all scheme and no substance.
 Leftists in the Democratic Party and among their media comrades see their nonstop tactical assaults as a way of remaining on the offensive but, in fact, they make them appear irrational and desperate to more thoughtful people.

 Last week, a sexual abuser was being put on the Supreme Court.
 This week, sick people are being murdered on Capitol Hill.
-With three more weeks to go before the midterms, one can only wonder what unhinged accusations the Democrats still have left in their toxic bag of “resistance.”We value your comments!
-Please weigh in on our comment section below.
+With three more weeks to go before the midterms, one can only wonder what unhinged accusations the Democrats still have left in their toxic bag of “resistance.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com